By Chey Jedd

 Plan of action

 It was not easy learning all these pieces of information by the Preliminary round but with proper manpower allocation and consistent revision, the online quiz was not much of a challenge for our Scouts and Ventures.

 To make revising of information easier and more accessible, the Scouts and Ventures worked together to create a compilation of notes.
 The topics tested were further divided into many different themes and competing members were allocated different themes to research and compile information on.

 The Rovers gave their assistance by creating their own quizzes to test the Scouts and Ventures.
 The quizzes tested their knowledge and their ability to make informative guesses for questions they were unsure of.
-They also learned new information through unfamiliar questions in the quizzes.
-Moreover, the test scores helped the Scout Leaders to decide on the team lineups for the competition.
+They also learnt new information through unfamiliar questions in the quizzes.
+Moreover, the test scores helped the Scout Leaders determine the team lineups for the competition.

 “A Scout is to be trusted”.
 Before the start of NMQ, the SLs emphasised the importance of integrity and self-discipline to the Scouts and Ventures.
 No matter how easy or tempting it was to search for the answers on the internet, they must not do so as that would be unfair to the Scouts from other Troops and would go against the values of the Troop.

 After the Preliminary round held on 24 July, the teams for the Final was announced.
 Catholic High Scout Group managed to get both a Scout and a Venture team into the Final.
 The Scout team was Tan Jen Yih, Fabian Lim and Lim Jun Sian.
 The Venture team was Siauw Yu Hern, Chey Jedd and Joshua Low.